0xcert/framework/docs/connectors/ethereum-api.md

 ### mutationTimeout

-A class instance `variable` holding an `integer` number of milliseconds in which a mutation times out.
+A class instance `variable` holding an `integer` number of milliseconds after which a mutation times out.

 ### on(event, handler);